muneebakhter/WebPageGenie/README.md

   ```

 ### Notes
-- The ingestion pipeline strips `script`/`style` and splits visible text into overlapping chunks.
+- The ingestion pipeline strips `script`/`style` and performs DOM-aware chunking with `dom_path` metadata; falls back to flat chunking when needed.
+- A raw HTML snapshot is stored under a separate slug `slug__raw` for potential fallback usage.
 - If the model response contains `<html` and `page_slug` is provided, the HTML gets saved and re-ingested.

 ### Next steps / Improvements